 CRISPR Cpf1 Bound to Guide RNA and Target DNA

-Explore the 3-dimensional structure of CRISPR Cpf-1 and learn about the future of gene editing.
-From x-ray crystallography data to 3D printed model, this protein guide will walk you through the inner workings of this amazing genome editing tool.
+From x-ray crystallography data to 3D printed model to augmented reality app, this CRISPR Cpf1 protein guide explains the inner workings of this amazing genome editing system.

 This molecular model kit contains a 3D printed protein model of CRISPR Cpf1, model base, and Augmented Reality App.
 This model is printed in full-color sandstone.
 CRISPR Cpf1 domains are colored blue, DNA colors yellow and green, and guide RNA colored Red.
 Download the free Biologic Explorer App and explore CRISPR’s internal atomic structures.